Budibase/website/content/blog/alternatives/filemaker/index.md

 The goal is to provide users with a drag-and-drop interface for establishing and populating database schemas, as well as building user interfaces for interactions with this data.

-It’s primarily aimed at facilitating basic data management tasks, including CRUD operations, validation, storage, auditing, and governing access.
-On top of this, it’s popular for automating menial tasks and creating simple forms, reports, and other UIs.
+It’s primarily aimed at facilitating data management tasks, including CRUD operations, validation, storage, auditing, and governing access.
+On top of this, it’s popular for automating menial tasks and creating simple applications, including forms, reports, and other UIs.

+More rcently, Claris has also introduced a whole suite of AI capabilties in FileMaker.
+This includes tools for using data alongside LLMs, document retreival and extraction, natural language search, and generating AI-powered responses for end users.

+AI features can be powered by public models like OpenAI, Anthropic, and Cohere, or the locally-hosted model of your choice.

 Helpfully, FileMaker provides dedicated functionality for shipping native web and mobile apps, making it a great solution for teams that need to output cross-platform solutions.
 For more technical users, it also integrates with JavaScript, PHP, HTML, XML, and other tools.

 ## Who uses FileMaker?
 FileMaker is particularly popular among SMBs.
 One way of thinking about its niche is scenarios where data volumes are too large for spreadsheets to be tenable but the users tasked with managing this data lack the technical skills for a traditional RDBMS.

-As such, FileMaker users tend not to be developers - or even IT professionals.
+As such, FileMaker users often aren't professional developers - or even IT professionals.
 Rather, it’s used heavily by departmental leaders, business technologists, project managers, and other colleagues who need an accessible way to control internal data assets.

 Where technical colleagues are involved, FileMaker is typically used as a means to output simple internal tools quickly - especially by already overburdened IT teams.
 For example, in industries like education or smaller-scale inventory, HR, and customer-facing contexts.